popnlockin/multimount/README.md

 a [Goblin Glider](http://www.wowhead.com/spell=126392/goblin-glider "Goblin Glider") on all my cloaks.
 If I get dismounted, I can hit my mount macro and it'll deploy automatically.

-This takes advantage of the fact that [Goblin Glider] won't deploy if you're on the ground (standing OR running both prevent it from deploying)
+This takes advantage of the fact that  [Goblin Glider](http://www.wowhead.com/spell=126392/goblin-glider "Goblin Glider") won't deploy if you're on the ground as standing or running on the ground both prevent it from deploying.

     /mm [nomounted,nocombat]
     /use [nomounted,outdoors] 10